Comparing invariant-mass spectroscopy of 8B with ab initio predictions: DATASETS

-Experimental parallel momentum distributions of $^8$B resonances from the $^9$C(2$^{nd}$) data set have been compared to theoretical models of direct proton knockout in Refs.~\cite{Bonaccorso:2018,Charity:2020} and the higher-momenta regions are consistent with this process.
+Experimental parallel momentum distributions of $^8$B resonances from the $^9$C(2nd) dataset have been compared with theoretical models of direct proton knockout in Refs.~\cite{Bonaccorso:2018,Charity:2020} and the higher-momenta regions are consistent with this process.
 At lower momenta there is need for additional yield from presumably more complex multi-step processes.
 As one expects the ground state of $^9$C ($J^\pi =3/2^-$) to be largely $p$-shell, direct knockout should involve the removal of either a $p_{1/2}$ or $p_{3/2}$ proton producing states of spin 0$^+$, 1$^+$, 2$^+$, or 3$^+$ in $^8$B. However, given the neighboring $^{9,10,11}$N isotopes have $s$-wave ground states \cite{ENSDF,Hooker:2017,Charity:2023b}, it is possible there maybe some level of the proton intruder $(1s_{1/2})^2$ configuration in the ground state of $^9$C as well.
 Knockout of an $s_{1/2}$ proton would then produce 1$^-$ or 2$^-$ states.

-In order to confirm some of the new resonances observed in the knockout data, we have also examined a data set obtained with an $E/A$=69.5-MeV beam of $^{13}$O of intensity of 3.7$\times$10$^5$ pps and purity 80\% \cite{Webb:2019,Webb:2020,Charity:2021}.
+In order to confirm some of the new resonances observed in the knockout data, we have also examined a dataset obtained with an $E/A$=69.5-MeV beam of $^{13}$O of intensity of 3.7$\times$10$^5$ pps and purity 80\% \cite{Webb:2019,Webb:2020,Charity:2021}.
 Here $^8$B resonances are created by projectile fragmentation with a net loss of five nucleons from the projectile.
-Such a reaction may not be as restrictive as to the $J^\pi$ of the resonances created, but in any case this data set did not yield evidence for any further $^8$B resonances.
-However, it did confirm the existence of some of the new resonances found in the one-proton knockout data sets.
-For the $^9$C(2$^{nd}$) data set, the experiment was performed with the CAESAR CsI(Na) $\gamma$-ray detectors \cite{Weissharr:2010} surrounding the target which provided information on coincident $\gamma$ rays.
+Such a reaction may not be as restrictive as to the $J^\pi$ of the resonances created, but in any case this dataset did not yield evidence for any further $^8$B resonances.
+However, it did confirm the existence of some of the new resonances found in the one-proton knockout datasets.
+For the $^9$C(2nd) dataset, the experiment was performed with the CAESAR CsI(Na) $\gamma$-ray detectors \cite{Weissharr:2010} surrounding the target which provided information on coincident $\gamma$ rays.